Kadhal Sadugudu: Production

 The film was developed under the title of Adhisayam, with director V. Z. Durai revealing he insisted on Vikram being cast in the lead role.
 Meena was initially considered for the lead role, before the producers confirmed Priyanka Trivedi, for whom the project was also meant to mark her Tamil film debut.
 However, delays meant that two other films released beforehand.
 The film began its schedules in May 2001, when Vikram had simultaneous shooting schedules for his other films such as Dhill (2001), Kasi (2001), Gemini (2002), Samurai (2002) and King (2002), which were released during late 2001 and mid 2002 respectively, and the schedules continued till September 2002 when the actor was filming his portions for the early 2003 releases such as Dhool (2003) and Saamy (2003), and hence Vikram was seen with those seven looks and get-ups throughout the film.

 Soundtrack

-Music for the soundtrack was scored by Deva.
-Lyrics written by Vairamuthu.
-The initial line of the song "Putham Pudhiyadha" was lifted from "Tu Tu Hai Wahi" from the movie Yeh Vaada Raha.